 A Subtle Sadness covers a century of Scottish social, political and football highlights, with disasters and triumphs aplenty, culminating in Glasgow’s emergence in 1990 as European City of Culture.
 Among the events covered are Gorbals by-elections of 1908, 1948, 1969 and 1982; the Scottish Convention of 1948; the 1979 Devolution Referendum victory defeat debacle, and the impact of Thatcherism on Scotland’s industrial base.
 It embraces the Gorbals Monster Hunt; the desegregation of Glasgow University Union; service in the Tartan Army and the death in action of Jock Stein; the doomed fight for Scotland’s industrial inheritance; and love, marriage and relationships in modern Scotland

 On the football front the book covers the Ibrox Disaster of 1971; the less fatal disasters of Wembley 1961 and Argentina 1978; and the triumphs of Lisbon 1967, Wembley 1967, Barcelona 1972 and West Germany 1974, as well as the career of Frank Hunter.

 A Subtle Sadness is also a reflection on sadness, depression and mental health as affected by that Scottish identity and those key obsessions.
-And a searing scrutiny of the Scottish male capacity for self-destruction.
+And it provides a searing scrutiny of the Scottish male capacity for self-destruction.